Criminal Justice and Criminology (CJC)

 CJC 481 Restorative Justice Credits: 3

 This course is an introduction to the concept of restorative justice.
 The course examines the roots of the concept, its theoretical perspective, and its applications in juvenile justice, mediation and correctional settings.

 CJC 482 The Death Penalty In America Credits: 3

 This course takes a sociological look at the most extreme punishment currently in use in the United States.
 Society debates its value without giving much weight to the research which social science conducts.
 Indeed, the political domain frequently misrepresents the data that is available.
 The course evaluates the adequacy of the research and separates the strands of the debates in order to understand the role of the death penalty in our society.

 Individual research and study in the student's field of interest as approved and directed by major professors.
 The work involves examination and reporting of selected problems affecting the various agencies of our legal system.
-Only two of the 490 sequence courses can be applied to the major.
+Only two of the 490 sequence courses and up to 3 credit hours can be applied to the major.
 A. Law Enforcement B. Court Operations and Administration C. Corrections D. Legal Theory and Philosophy E. Criminological Theory F. Sociology of Law.

 Intern experience under faculty supervision in local, state, federal or private agencies working with justice system involved offenders.

 CJC 495WI Capstone: Criminal Justice And Criminology Credits: 3

 This course is designed to integrate student's program of study in the major of criminal justice and criminology.
 The class examines current conditions of the justice system with respect of race, gender and social class.